Estimated Time to Read: 2 minutes

 Bright lights can really hurt your night vision.
 Just when you think your eyes are adjusted some large truck comes along and blinds you.
 Don’t stare into them.
 Turn your eyes or head just enough so that they don’t shine directly into your eyes.
 You might naturally want to see if they are high beams or whatnot but don’t.
 If a car behind you is shining lights into you rear view mirror tilt or adjust so they don’t.

-Driving at night is often soothing but at the same time dangerous.
-Fortunately most new cars for sale have fog lights, high beams, and even infrared or digital technology to help you drive safer at night.
+cars for sale have fog lights, high beams, and even infrared or digital technology to help you drive safer at night.
 That being said it never hurts to be careful.

-Jeff Jordan writes about cars, driving and transportation.
 Jazel Autodealer Websites can help you market your used car dealership.